 The topic of Bitcoin has sparked popularity among conversations throughout the last few months.
-Particularly, the end of 2020 has depicted a roller coaster for Bitcoin when its price started to surge towards new records.
+Particularly, 2021 depicted a roller coaster for Bitcoin when its price started to surge towards new records.

 As it's gaining much attention from investors, this momentum opens great opportunities to gain some in-depth acumen on the basics of Bitcoin, such as how it began, where it is now, and where it’s potentially headed.
 Much of Bitcoin’s history is simple to understand and great for newcomers in the crypto world and aspirants alike looking to familiarize themselves with the exciting world of crypto trading.

 Bitcoin is a form of blockchain invented in 2008, an automated form of monetary value that authenticates cryptographic transactions.
 Cryptography basically means encoding and decoding information and also providing the basis for blockchain functions.

 - Blockchain: Bitcoin’s function lies behind an open-source technology called blockchain that develops a decentralized public ledger.
 Transactions act as “blocks” which attach to the technology and forms “chains.”
 Chains create permanent records and do not modify.

 - Private and public keys: In order to authorize transactions and provide proof of payments, public and private keys are issued to and used by owners through their bitcoin wallet (which are discussed further down).